Session Detection

 proc-<pid>) before transcripts exist - Discovers CWD via

-lsof -a -p <pid> -d cwd - Pre-sessions are replaced by real sessions when the transcript arrives
+lsof -a -p <pid> -d cwd -Fn - Pre-sessions are replaced by real sessions when the transcript arrives

 Process Exit Monitoring